tilm/tkslurm/readme.txt

 You have some commands to evaluate and dont know how much ressources it costs.
-The loop shell script starts and stops as many processes as good for the machine.
+The loop shell script starts and stops the proper number of processes according to the availablre ressources.

 Necessary initial environment:
 export TKSLURM_NRJOBS=4